gmume/gencg_h2201/Day03.md

 ## Space flight

-I had a snipped lying around that was already doing something similar just with stars, but not timed.
-I managed to implement a comet for, but couldn't bring it to fly in a minute to the edge of the canvas and to reappear.
+I had a snippet lying around that was already doing something similar just with stars, but not timed.
+I managed to implement a comet, but couldn't bring it to fly in a minute to the edge of the canvas and to reappear properly.
 In the evening I gave up to priorize another idea.

 {% raw %}
 <iframe src="content\day03\space_v2_comet\index.html" width="100%" height="450" frameborder="no"></iframe>